eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 In iceoryx we have multiple test levels for test coverage: `unit`, `integration`, `component` and `all` for all test levels together.
 You can create reports for these different test levels or for all tests.
 Coverage is done with gcc.
 The coverage scan applies to Quality [level 3](#quality-level-3) and partly [level 2](#quality-level-2) with branch coverage.

-For generating a coverage report, iceoryx needs to be compiled with coverage flags and the tests need to be executed.
+To generate a coverage report, iceoryx needs to be compiled with coverage flags and the tests need to be executed.
 You can do this with one command in the iceoryx folder like this:

 ```bash